digitalinteraction/feedfinder-content/breastfeeding-policy.md

 7. We will ensure our changing facilities are kept clean and checked on a regular basis.
 Feedback from women suggest unhygienic changing facilities negatively impact their breastfeeding experience.
 8. All new employees will be provided with adequate training on how to support breastfeeding mothers and their children.
-In addition to this policy, the website contains a short video on how they want to be supported, watch it [here] (https://spark.adobe.com/video/P7LuopiLrxv5c).
+In addition to this policy, the website contains a short video on how they want to be supported, watch it below.
 All new staff will watch the video as well as reading this document.
 9. This policy will be reviewed routinely every year to ensure all staff are up to date.
 10. If possible in our venue: